Saginaw, Michigan

 Local rules and costs to check

-These are the note-sized practical catches tied to Saginaw: taxes, property rules, permits, local costs, or other things worth checking before you make a decision.
+Note-sized practical catches tied to Saginaw: taxes, property rules, permits, local costs, or other things worth checking before you decide.

 Porch Note